carloscaverobarca/jenkins-pipelines/docker-selenium/README.md

 # Description

-This pipeline executes Selenium tests against Chrome and Firefox, all running in the docker containers but in separate containers and in parallel
+This pipeline executes Selenium tests against Chrome and Firefox, all running in separate docker containers and in parallel

 # Pre-requisites